bobocode/livox_loop_mapping/README.md

 ## livox_loop_mapping
 This is a repository for Livox LiDARS mapping with loop detection.
+**Note:** This is the basic framework for Livox LiDARS mapping with loop detection.
+It cannot be used for all version of Livox LiDARS.
+It is suggested that the point cloud is dense enough.
+And the range image transfered from the point cloud is still in debugging to find better parameters.
 Some key issues:
 1. Different feature extraction;
 2. transfer point cloud to range image, build keyframe database, and detect loop by matching visual features;